Security recommendations in Azure Security Center

-After setting a security policy, Security Center analyzes the security state of your resources to identify potential vulnerabilities.
-The Recommendations tile under Overview lets you know the total number of recommendations identified by Security Center.
+Security Center analyzes the security state of your resources to identify potential vulnerabilities.
+The Recommendations tile under Overview shows the total number of recommendations identified by Security Center.

-To see the details of each recommendation, select the Recommendations tile under Overview.
-Recommendations opens.
+Select the Recommendations tile under Overview.
+The Recommendations list opens.

 You can filter recommendations.
 To filter the recommendations, select Filter on the Recommendations blade.
 The Filter blade opens and you select the severity and state values you wish to see.

 - SECURE SCORE IMPACT: A score generated by Security Center using your security recommendations, and applying advanced algorithms to determine how crucial each recommendation is.
 For more information, see Secure Score calculation.

 - RESOURCE: Lists the resources to which this recommendation applies.

 - STATUS BARS: Describes the severity of that particular recommendation: